HQ2000-Rust/AGE-engine/PROJECT_GOALS.md

 ## Core goals
 - Providing a simple game engine with support for:
-  - asset management
+  - simple asset management
-  - 2d (and maybe 3d) graphics rendering on a native backend as well as graphics manipulation
+  - 2d (and maybe 3d) graphics rendering on a native backend ~~as well as graphics manipulation~~
-  - audio input, output and manipulation
+  - audio output
-  - some extra utility like maths
+  - ~~some extra utility like maths~~ (already done my cgmath)
-  - maybe more, idk
 - Quickstart capability
 - Extensive options for those wanting to customize everything
 - Taking advantage of Rust features like `Option<T>`, `Result<T,E>` or `Traits`
 - Cross-platform capabilities (If the users doesn't tell the engine anything about the platform, it should be possible to get it working on all supported platforms)
-- Grouping optional features provided by wgpu by backends to make it easier to take advantage of their full features
+- ~~Grouping optional features provided by wgpu by backends to make it easier to take advantage of their full features~~
 - Supported platforms
   - Vulkan
   - DirectX 12
   - Metal
-  - **No** OpenGL
+  - OpenGL
-- Having a dedicated, declarative scripting language for scene construction
+- ~~Having a dedicated, declarative scripting language for scene construction~~
 ## Opional goals
 - Having bindings fo other languages